yangwu1227/leetcode-ds-algo/hashing/counting/complexities.md

 For both Python and C++, building the hash map costs $O(n)$, where `n` is the length of the input array `nums`.

 Everything else is constant space, such as `total_count` in Python and `auto maxIter` iterator in C++.

+---

+# Find Lucky Integer in an Array

+A lucky integer is defined as an integer that has a count equaling its value.
+Given an array of integers, return the largest lucky integer in the array.

+If there are multiple lucky integers, return the largest of them.
+If there is no lucky integer, return `-1`.

+## Time Complexity

+The cost of building a hash map `counts` is $O(n)$, where `n` is the length of the input array.

+We iterate over the keys in the `counts` hash map to find the largest lucky integer.

+In Python, this is doing using a generator expression inside `max()`, with a default value of `-1` if there are no lucky integers.

+In C++, we use a structured binding to iterate over the hash map and find the largest lucky integer.

+In the worst case, all elements in the input array are unique, and we need to check $n$ pairs of `(num, count)` in the hash map for `num == count`.
+Therefore, this operation has a time complexity of $O(n)$.

+The overall time complexity is $O(n + n) = O(2n) = O(n)$.

+## Space Complexity

+The `counts` hash map contains unique elements from the input array.
+In the worst case, where all elements are unique, the space complexity is $O(n)$.

+All other variables are constant space.